The 8 Singing Voice Types: Find Out Yours Here!

 I absolutely love this question because people are always surprised to learn their true voice type.

-So let’s talk about the different voice types in popular music and what you can expect out of your instrument.
+So let’s speak about the different voice types in popular music and what you can expect out of your instrument.

 Before We Jump In, Remember…